SAP/openui5-docs/docs/Step_2_Bootstrap_fe12df2.md

 [https://jquery.org/](https://jquery.org/)

-[Content Security Policy](Content_Security_Policy_fe1a6db.md "Content Security Policy (CSP) adds an additional layer of security that enables the detection and mitigation of certain types of attacks including cross site scripting and data injection.")
+[Content Security Policy](Content_Security_Policy_fe1a6db.md "Content Security Policy (CSP) adds an additional layer of security that can detect and mitigate certain types of attacks, such as cross-site scripting and data injection.")